sxcdennis/Docker/basic.md

 **Docker-Compose** is used to manage multiple container applications.

+**Docker Machine** Docker Machine is a tool for provisioning and managing your Dockerized hosts (hosts with Docker Engine on them).

 Docker is a tool that can deploy and run applications by using **containers**.